omers9293/sep11-freedom-project/blog/entry06.md

 ##### Expo elevator pitch Takeaways

 ##### In-class presentation Takeaways
 I feel like I have grown so much better at presenting in front of a large audience because I didn't feel as nervous this time as I did last year.
-Part of that was because I listened to Mr Mueller about
+Part of that was because I listened to Mr Mueller's advice about how "if you fail to plan, you are planning to fail" and so I was very much prepared on what I was going to say.
+I don't think I stuttered that much because I took quick pauses which enabled me not to use any filler words.

 #### EDP + Skills

-[Previous](entry05.md)
+The Engineering Design Process (EDP) that I'm currently in can be classified as [Previous](entry05.md)

 [Home](../README.md)